 Mechanical valve replacement

-If your heart valve can't be repaired and a catheter-based procedure is not feasible, the valve might need to be replaced.
+If your heart valve can't be repaired and a catheter-based procedure isn't an option, the valve might need to be replaced.
 To replace a heart valve, your doctor removes the heart valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological tissue valve).

-Biological valves often eventually need to be replaced, as they degenerate over time.
+Biological valves often eventually need to be replaced, as they break down over time.
 If you have a mechanical valve, you'll need to take blood-thinning medications for the rest of your life to prevent blood clots.
 Doctors will discuss with you the risks and benefits of each type of valve.

 A minimally invasive catheter procedure might be used to replace certain heart valves.
 For example, a catheter procedure might be performed to insert a replacement valve into a biological replacement valve in the heart that is no longer working properly.